prajnanBhuyan/GeekTrust/Set5/README.md

-# Tame of Thrones
+# Tame of Thrones :crossed_swords:
-My solution to the GeekTrust backend problem set, Tame of Thromes.
-This is a C# solution containing a single console application for the two seperate problems in the problem set.
+My solution to the GeekTrust backend problem set, Tame of Thrones.
+This is a C# solution containing a single console application for the two separate problems in the problem set.
 The user can specify which problem they wish to run by specifying it as a parameter to the console (examples below).

 The console application was built using .NET Core 3 and runs on both Windows and Linux.